projectfluent/fluent/spec/compatibility.md

   - (External) Manage early-adopters’ expectations of Fluent Syntax and tooling.

-  - (Internal) Inform the triage during the 1.x lifecycle, 2.0 and beyond.
+  - (Internal) Contextualize feedback and inform design decisions during the 1.x lifecycle and beyond.

 ## Types of Changes